Meridian Gate

 Its superstructure is also called the "Five Phoenix Turrets" because it is composed of five buildings.
 Imperial proclamations and almanacs were issued from the gate house.
 After successful campaigns, the Emperor received prisoners of war here, sometimes followed by mass decapitations.

-Although urban myth has it that senior officers were executed here in Imperial China; in reality only corporal punishment was actually carried out.
+An urban myth claims that senior officers were executed here in Imperial China.
+In reality, only corporal punishment was carried out.

-Behind the viewer is Upright Gate, the principal entrance to the imperial palace grounds.